-All of the following health challenges (many of them severe medical conditions) are linked to iodine deficiency:
+All of the following health challenges are linked to iodine deficiency:

-- There is a decreased childhood survival rate associated with Iodine deficiency (in fact, studies have shown that neonatal mortality can be decreased by up to 50% when Iodine deficiency is rectified).
+- Decreased childhood survival rate (in fact, studies have shown that neonatal mortality can be decreased by up to 50% when Iodine deficiency is rectified).

 - Cretinism ( very severe brain damage occurring in very early life)